DevelopmentalImagingMCRI/MCRIBS/README.md

 # Installation

-The script build.sh will build VTK and MIRTK.
+The script build.sh will build ITK, VTK and MIRTK.
 Install the following dependencies prior to running:

 - For VTK
   - zlib1g-dev libboost-dev libglu1-mesa-dev libxt-dev python3-dev libeigen3-dev